melowntech/workshop/tutorials/gpx-viewer.rst

 We need to find the coordinates of the center of all track points.
 For this purpose we have to extract track coordinates.
 It is important to use extracted coordinates because they will be in the right coordinate system (physical SRS).
 Keep in mind that we can extract track geometry only after heights are processed (method processHeights was called).

-The geodata feature with id 'some-path' is found and its geometry exacted:
+The geodata feature with id 'some-path' is found and its geometry extracted:

 ::